fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QVector.md

 - `T & QVector::front()`: This function is provided for `STL` compatibility.
 It is equivalent to `first()`.
 - `const_reference QVector::front() const`: This is an overloaded function.
 - `int QVector::indexOf(const T & value, int from = 0) const`: Returns the index position of the first occurrence of `value` in the vector, searching forward `from` index position `from`.
 Returns `-1` if no item matched.
-Example:

 ``` cpp
 QVector<QString> vector;